How Physicians, PAs, & NPs Earn Additional Income in 2022

 *Side hustle, passion project, part-time job, or whatever else you want to call it – it’s all the same thing.

-The second is joining a medical survey panel to participate in market research for industry.
-You’ll find out which expert panels for medical market research surveys are worth joining, and which are not.
+The first idea is joining a medical survey panel to participate in market research for industry.
+We’ve discussed which expert panels for medical market research surveys are worth joining, and which are not.

 Public Speaking for Healthcare Professionals